Albert Davis Taylor

 Taylor helped found the landscape architecture program at Ohio State University and served as a non-resident professor in the program from 1916 to 1926.
 Notable among Taylor's many publications was his 1921 book, The Complete Garden.
 During the New Deal, Taylor was a consultant for the U.S. Forest Service, conducting a needs and requirements survey of the national forests in 1936.
 Increasing public use of national forests made it necessary to reevaluate the standard of landscape design throughout the system in an effort to preserve the natural aspects of the forest, while accommodating their use.
 Taylor's papers (1918–1942) are archived at the Bentley Historical Library, University of Michigan.
+A small collection of his drawings have been digitized and made available on the Knowlton Digital Library.

 Taylor died January 8, 1951, in Cleveland, Ohio.
 He was buried at Riverside Cemetery in Cleveland.